Harsh9174/Ez_Works/README.md

 ### Usage
 #### To run the data pipeline, follow these steps:-
 - Open a terminal and navigate to the project directory
-- run the main script "python Ez_Coading Assignment.py"
+- run the main script "python Ez_Coading Assignment.py" or you can download the .ipynb file and directly run it by changing the TMX fie path
 ##### The script will perform the following tasks:
 - Parse and structure the TMX data
 - Clean the data by removing unwanted characters and whitespace